staugur/isso/docs/docs/configuration/server.rst

 .. code-block:: ini

     [admin]
     enabled = true
     password = secret

 enabled
     whether to enable the admin interface

+.. _pac-password:

 password
     the plain text password to use for logging into the administration interface

 Appendum
 --------